Ultimaker/libSavitar/README.md

 This package will be stored in the local Conan cache (`~/.conan/data` or `C:\Users\username\.conan\data` ) and can be used in downstream projects, such as Cura and Uranium by adding it as a requirement in the `conanfile.py` or in `conandata.yml`.

+Note: Make sure that the used `<version>` is present in the conandata.yml in the pySavitar root

 You can also specify the override at the commandline, to use the newly created package, when you execute the `conan install` command in the root of the consuming project, with: